pik-piam/demystas/README.md

 Voila, the package is yours!
 Feel free to test it.

+## Wikis

+Comprehensive wikis for our functions are under development... :snail:

 ## Author

 Atreya Shankar, Potsdam Institute for Climate Impact Research (PIK)